jherning/link68/readme.txt

 Flash the calculator with a flash apps or AMS:
     ./link68.py flash flashfile1.XXk/XXu flashfile2.XXk ...
- - WARNING: AMS flashing will delete all variables/data stored in RAM.
  - AMS flashing may brick your calculator and is untested with many hardware/AMS combinations.
 See below.
+ - WARNING: AMS flashing will delete all variables/data stored in RAM.
+ - WARNING: HW1 calculators currently have trouble flashing AMS from the boot code with the SilverLink.
+This also gives TiLP trouble.
+It's possible the SilverLink does something incompatible with the HW1 boot code operation of the link port at the hardware protocol level (e.g. it's too fast).
+The GrayLink works fine.
+Note the SilverLink did not exist when the HW1 TI-89 was introduced.
+HW2 calculators are not affected.

  "Recover"/flash the calculator from the bootloader (after pressing "I to install product code"):
      ./link68.py rflash osfile.XXu